 Simply put, people’s expectations for modern websites are always changing.
 When it comes to satisfying your visitors, it’s imperative that their standards are met.
 Otherwise, your business will run the risk of turning people away for its outdated performance, and that’s something nobody wants.

-To help you find a WordPress theme that’s best suited for customers in 2019, here’s what traits you should look for in a theme—and where you can find one.
+To help you find a WordPress theme that’s best suited for customers, here’s what traits you should look for in a theme—and where you can find one.